How to use your church’s history for good

 The most common mistake leaders make when faced with problems is failing to identify the fundamental issues and understand what they’re up against.
 There’s a famous quote often attributed to Albert Einstein about how, when given an hour to solve a problem, he would spend 55 minutes thinking about the problem and five minutes coming up with solutions.

 It’s a wise strategy.
 Critical thinking requires good data — information collected in the recent or distant past — to analyze.
 Before we talk about solutions, we have to first understand the source of our problems.
-If data seems daunting, check out Analytics 101 for churches.

 In an organization’s life, the slightest course change can eventually send it far afield of its intended trajectory.
 When looking back at a journey gone wrong, it can be difficult to figure out when the direction started shifting.